hadley/adv-r/Testing.md

 ## testthat test structure

 `testthat` has a hierarchical structure made up of expectations, tests and contexts.

-* An __expectation__ describes what the result of a computation should be.
-  Does it have the right value and right class?
-Does it produce error messages when you expect it to?
+* An __expectation__ describes what expected result of a computation: Does it have the right value and right class?
+Does it produce error messages when it should?
 There are 11 types of built in expectations.

 * A __test___ groups together multiple expectations to test one function, or tightly related functionality across multiple functions.
 A test is created with the `test_that` function.

 * A __context__ groups together multiple tests that test related functionality.
+Contexts are defined with the `context()` function.

 These are described in detail below.

-Expectations give you the tools to convert your visual, interactive experiments into reproducible scripts; tests and contexts are just ways of organising your expectations so that when something goes wrong you can easily track down the source of the problem.
+Expectations give you the tools to convert your visual, interactive experiments into reproducible scripts; tests and contexts are ways of organising your expectations so that when something goes wrong you can easily track down the source of the problem.

 ### Expectations

 An expectation is the finest level of testing; it makes a binary assertion about whether or not a value is as you expect.
+If the expectation isn't true, `testthat` will raise an error.

 An expectation is easy to read, since it is nearly a sentence already: `expect_that(a, equals(b))` reads as "I expect that a will equal b".
-If the expectation isn't true, `testthat` will raise an error.

 There are 11 built in expectations: